Glacier National Park Photography Workshop

 Date & Time: Sat, July 15 - 4PM - Wed, July 19 - 9PM

 From glacier carved mountain peaks to turquoise alpine lakes and forests bursting with fresh wildflowers, Glacier National Park truly is "The Crown of the Continent!"

-On this 6 day summer photography adventure, you will immerse yourself in the majestic beauty of the park and find photogenic scenes and unique compositions around every turn.
+On this 5 day Glacier National Park Photography Workshop, you will immerse yourself in the majestic beauty of the park and find photogenic scenes and unique compositions around every turn.
 With their intimate knowledge of the area, Ryan Smith & Chris Byrne will not only get you to the iconic locations at just the right time, but also venture off the beaten path for seldom photographed compositions.
 With some luck, you may even be able to photograph some of the park's famous wildlife.

 Itinerary & Logistics